kaweendras/prompt-bouncer/README.md

 ## 📧 Support

-For support, please open an issue on GitHub or contact [kaweendra@example.com](mailto:kaweendra@example.com).
+For support, please open an issue on GitHub

 ## 🎯 Roadmap